apollographql/apollo-ios/ROADMAP.md

 ## Future

 These are subject to change and anything that dramatically changes APIs or breaks backwards compatibility with versions will be reserved for the next major version.

-- **@defer directive support**: the @defer directive enables your queries to receive data for specific fields asynchronously.
-This is helpful whenever some fields in a query take much longer to resolve than the others.

 - **Wrapper libraries**: A very highly voted suggestion in our fall 2019 developer survey was wrapper libraries for concurrency helpers like RxSwift, Combine, PromiseKit, etc.
   - Note that we are **not** locked into any particular set of other dependencies to support yet, but we anticipate these will be wrappers in a separate repository that have Apollo as a dependency.
 As individual wrappers move into nearer-term work, we'll outline which specific ones we'll be supporting.